 Modern Slavery Statement

-This statement applies to THQ Nordic AB, a public company registered and operated under the laws of Sweden (referred to in this statement as ‘THQ” or “Parent Company”), the Koch Media GmbH, a company registered and operated under the laws of Austria (referred to in this statement as “Koch Group”), Koch Media Ltd., a company registered and operated under the laws of the United Kingdom (referred to in this statement as “Koch UK”) , and Deep Silver Dambuster Studio Ltd, a company registered and operated under the laws of the United Kingdom (referred to in this statement as “Deep Silver UK”).
-All together are aslreferred to in this statement as “The Group”.The information included in the statement refers to the financial 2018.
+This statement applies to Embracer AB, a public company registered and operated under the laws of Sweden (referred to in this statement as ‘Embracer” or “Parent Company”), the Koch Media GmbH, a company registered and operated under the laws of Austria (referred to in this statement as “Koch Group”), Koch Media Ltd., a company registered and operated under the laws of the United Kingdom (referred to in this statement as “Koch UK”) , and Deep Silver Dambuster Studio Ltd, a company registered and operated under the laws of the United Kingdom (referred to in this statement as “Deep Silver UK”).
+All together are referred to in this statement as “The Group”.The information included in the statement refers to the financial 2018..

 B) ORGANISATIONAL STRUCTURE

-THQ is a public registered company under the laws of Sweden.
+Embracer is a public registered company under the laws of Sweden.
 It is mainly active in the entertainment business as a video games developer, games and movie publisher and distributor.
-Through its affiliates, mainly the THQ Nordic Gmbh, Austria and Koch Media Group with its head office in Austria, it is active in several EU member states with companies in Germany, France, Spain, UK, BeNeLux, Sweden etc..
+Through its affiliates, including the Koch Media Group with its head office in Austria, it is active in several EU member states with companies in Germany, France, Spain, UK, BeNeLux, Sweden etc..

-Founded in 2011, THQ is a global video game publisher and developer.
-Based in Vienna and Hoefen (Austria), and Karlstad (Sweden), with subsidiaries in Germany, Sweden, Finland, and the USA.
-THQ brands include Darksiders, MX vs. ATV, Red Faction, Titan Quest, Biomutant, Wreckfest and many more.
+Founded in 2011, Embracer is a global video game publisher and developer.
+Embracer brands include Darksiders, MX vs. ATV, Red Faction, Titan Quest, Biomutant, Wreckfest and many more.

-In 2017 THQ acquired 100% of the Koch Group with its head office in Austria and with branches in Germany, UK, Spain, Italiy, the USA, BeNeLux and others.
+In 2017 Embracer acquired 100% of the Koch Group with its head office in Austria and with subsidiaries and branches in amongst others UK, USA, Hong Kong, Germany, Australia and Japan.
 The Koch Group maintains strategic collaborative partnerships with numerous game developers: Bethesda, Capcom, Codemasters, Koei Tecmo, Konami, Sega, Square Enix and many others in various European countries.
 Koch Media’s publishing label Deep Silver has released more than 200 games, including independent brands such as Saints Row and Metro.
 Deep Silver owns the Deep Silver Fishlabs, Deep Silver Dambuster Studios and Deep Silver Volition development studios

-The labour supplied to the Group in pursuance of its operation is carried out in all countries where it has its offices, e.g. across all Europe, the USA and Japan.
+The labour supplied to the Group in pursuance of its operation is carried out in all countries where it has its offices, e.g. across all Europe, the USA, Hong Kong and Japan.

-In UK, the THQ is carrying out its business through the subsidiaries Koch UK and Deep Silver UK, both 100% subsidiaries of the Koch Group.
+In UK, Embracer is carrying out its business through the subsidiaries Koch UK and Deep Silver UK, both 100% subsidiaries of the Koch Group.

-The main activity carried out by the THQ is the physical and digital distribution, publishing and development of entertainment software (video games) and movies.
-Its business divisions in the gaming sector include game development and self-publishing under the labels THQ, Deep Silver and Ravenscourt, as well as Partner Publishing and Distribution.
+The main activity carried out by Embracer is the physical and digital distribution, publishing and development of entertainment software (video games) and movies.
+Its business divisions in the gaming sector include game development and self-publishing under the labels Embracer, Deep Silver and Ravenscourt, as well as Partner Publishing and Distribution.

 The Group considers that modern slavery encompasses: